 Overview

-The Ranking evaluates data of the top billionaires in Australia according to their estimated net worth, industry affiliation, and ranking position.
+The Ranking evaluates data of the top billionaires in Australia according to their estimated net worth, industry affiliation, and ranking position in January, 2026.

 The latest rankings reveal a landscape dominated by commodities, mining, technology, industrial and real estate.